apache/incubator-devlake-website/docs/Configuration/BitBucket.md

 ![image](https://user-images.githubusercontent.com/3294100/220288225-71bee07d-c319-45bd-98e5-f4d01359840e.png)

-If a pipeline step defines `deployment` with a value (usually means envrionment), this pipeline step is also a BitBucket deployment.
+If a pipeline step defines `deployment` with a value (usually indicating the envrionment), this pipeline step is also a BitBucket deployment.

 ![img_v2_89602d14-a733-4679-9d4b-d9635c03bc5g](https://user-images.githubusercontent.com/3294100/221528908-4943b1e6-1398-49e9-8ce9-aa264995f9bc.jpg)

 ![image](https://user-images.githubusercontent.com/3294100/221887426-4cae1c46-31ce-4fcd-b773-a54c28af0264.png)

 How does DevLake tell if a BitBucket pipeline step is a deployment?
 The pipeline steps (defined in the .yaml) with the `deployment` key are considered as `DevLake deployments`.
 The value of the `deployment` key will be considered as the environment of DevLake deployments.

 These DevLake deployments will be recorded in table.cicd_tasks in DevLake's domain layer, with `type` = 'deployment' and `environment` = '{BitBucket-pipeline-step.deployment.value}', differentiating from other CI tasks.

-Or if you're using BitBucket pipelines to conduct `deployments`, please select "Detect Deployments from Pipeline steps in BitBucket", and input the RegEx in the following fields:
+Or if you are using BitBucket pipelines to conduct `deployments`, please select "Detect Deployments from Pipeline steps in BitBucket", and input the RegEx in the following fields:

-- Deployment: A BitBucket pipeline steps with a name that matches the given regEx will be considered as a deployment.
+- Deployment: A BitBucket pipeline steps with a name that matches the given RegEx will be considered as a deployment.
-- Production: A BitBucket pipeline steps with a name that matches the given regEx will be considered a job in the production environment.
+- Production: A BitBucket pipeline steps with a name that matches the given RegEx will be considered a job in the production environment.

-The deployment and production regex are only applied to the records in the cicd_tasks table when BitBucket Deployments not exists.
+The deployment and production RegExes are only applied to the records in the cicd_tasks table when BitBucket Deployments do not exist.

 #### Additional Settings (Optional)

-- Tags Limit: It'll compare the last N pairs of tags to get the "commit diff', "issue diff" between tags.
+- Tags Limit: DevLake compares the last N pairs of tags to get the "commit diff', "issue diff" between tags.
 N defaults to 10.

     - commit diff: new commits for a tag relative to the previous one
     - issue diff: issues solved by the new commits for a tag relative to the previous one

-- Tags Pattern: Only tags that meet the given regular expression will be counted.
+- Tags Pattern: Only tags that meet the given Regular Expression will be counted.

 - Tags Order: Only "reverse semver" order is supported for now.